Transportation problem solvers • Network minimum cost flow problem solver • Linear Programming problem solver

 • 3rd and next cells = values of Aij (optional: can be left empty if zero).
 Each of these columns 'belongs to' one decision variable (X_1, X_2,...)

 Normally you need to setup - so called - slack variables as well (read: dummy variables required for the Simplex method to work).
+Do not enter slack variables!
+They are created automatically.

 The tableau is prefilled with the transportation problem demo case.
 Putting the demo case table next to this Simplex tableau you will recognize the numbers.
 Note that instead of Xrc (20 rows × 10 columns) all has been translated into Xj (200 variables sitting on a single row), so Xr=6,c=3 has become X53 that has a value of 16 in the optimal solution.
 If you run "Solve network minimum cost flow problem" the tableau is filled with the translation of the network flow problem demo case.